Track mileage automatically

 Are Employee Reimbursements Taxable?

-June 18, 2024 - 2 min read
+February 12, 2025 - 2 min read

 Are Employee Reimbursements Taxable?

 Employee reimbursements are payments made by an employer to cover work-related expenses incurred by employees.
 These can include travel expenses, business supplies, meals, and other costs necessary for performing your job.
-Depending on the plan under which your employer provides reimbursements, they may be taxable or non-taxable.

-Expense reimbursements provided under an accountable plan
+Expense reimbursements provided under an accountable plan (non-taxable)

 An accountable plan is a reimbursement arrangement that meets the IRS requirements for non-taxable expense reimbursements.
 The reimbursement plan must meet the following criteria to be considered accountable:

-• Return of excess amounts: You must return any excess reimbursement or allowance to your employer within a reasonable period.
+• Return of excess money: You must return any excess reimbursement or allowance to your employer within a reasonable period.
 The IRS considers a reasonable period of time for the return of excess amounts to be 120 days.

 Driversnote